 This is a problem not just for Republican politicians but for conservatives generally.
-For roughly 99.9% of human history, nearly all of human wisdom was passed on in stories.
-We are a species that understands things — i.e. morality, politics, even religion — in terms of stories.
+For roughly 99.9 percent of human history, nearly all of human wisdom was passed on in stories.
+We are a species that understands things — i.e. morality, politics, even religion — in terms of tales of heroism, sacrifice and adversity.
 And yet so much of what passes for conservative rhetoric these days isn't storytelling but exhortation.
 Whatever the optimal policy might be, if you can't talk to people in human terms they can relate to, you can't sell any policy.
-The war on poverty, for instance, has been an enormous failure in many policy terms, but it stays alive because of the stories liberals tell.
+The war on poverty, for instance, has been an enormous failure in so many policy terms, but it stays alive because of the stories liberals tell.

 Consider immigration.
 There are reasonable arguments on every side of the issue.
 But what is unquestionably and lamentably disastrous for Republicans is the way they've allowed themselves to get on the wrong side of this story.
-That is a tale most Americans love, even the ones who want to stop any further immigration.
+That is a tale most Americans love, even the ones who want to slow or stop any further immigration, legal or illegal.

-As Dreher noted, conservatives have largely abdicated their role in "tending the moral imagination," which Russell Kirk defined as "conservatism at its highest."
-Too many conservatives don't even claim what victories there are in the popular culture, which is far richer and more rewarding than many older conservatives are comfortable acknowledging.
+As Mr. Dreher noted, conservatives have largely abdicated their role in "tending the moral imagination," which Russell Kirk defined as "conservatism at its highest."
+Too many on the right don't even claim what victories there are in the popular culture, which is far richer and more rewarding than many older conservatives are comfortable acknowledging.